HughP/MLKA/Publications/2015 - Thesis/Data Used/1. USA Use Case/O. Navajo Text Sample/ReadMe.md

 Vowels may be produced with with nasal resonation.
 Nasality is indicated with an [ogonek](https://en.wikipedia.org/wiki/Ogonek) ⟨ ˛ ⟩ mark below the vowel.
 Typographically this mark appears in the center of the character (as apposed to the European style of having the mark appear to the right edge of the character).

 ####Diphthongs
 Diphthongs occur and are indicated as a sequence of contrasting orthographical vowels.
+Some editions of resources by Young and Morgan (1972, 1987) suggest that there are long dipthongs.
+These would be diphthongs where the second vowel would be longer than the first and are indicated in the orthography as trigraphs.
+The graphemic frequency counts of Holm (1971: 22-25) support the presence of trigraphs in Navajo texts.
+There are quite a few diphthongs presented across these resources.
+However, the main Navajo diphthongs are as follows ⟨ ai, ao, ei, oi, io ⟩.
+For further discussion see Holm (1971:8) and Young and Morgan (1972: I-VI, 1987: xii-xiii)

 ###Diacritics
 There are two kinds of diacritics used in the orthography.
 Diacritics are used in combination with vowels and nasals.
 Vowels are optionally marked for nasality with an [ogonek](https://en.wikipedia.org/wiki/Ogonek) ⟨ ˛ ⟩ mark below the vowel.
 Vowel and nasal base characters may also optionally appear with an [acute accent](https://en.wikipedia.org/wiki/Acute_accent) ⟨ ´ ⟩ indicating high tone on the vowel or nasal.
-Vowels are also repeated typographcially when they are contrastive for length.
+Vowels are also repeated typographically when they are contrastive for length.

-Since Navajo uses a four vowel system (at least orthographically), the use of diacritics creates the following permutations.
+Since Navajo uses a four vowel system (at least by orthographic base character), the use of diacritics creates the following permutations.

 * ⟨ a, á, ą, ą́, e, é, ę, ę́, i, í, į, į́, o, ó, ǫ, ǫ́, n, ń ⟩